Y chromosome: Gene conversion

-As it has been already mentioned, the Y chromosome is unable to recombine during meiosis like the other human chromosomes; however, in 2003, researchers from MIT discovered a process which may slow down the process of degradation.
+As has already been mentioned, the Y chromosome is unable to recombine during meiosis like the other human chromosomes; however, in 2003, researchers from MIT discovered a process which may slow down the process of degradation.

-They found that human Y chromosome is able to "recombine" with itself, using palindrome base pair sequences.
+They found that human Y chromosome can "recombine" with itself, using palindrome base pair sequences.
 Such a "recombination" is called gene conversion.

-In the case of the Y chromosomes, the palindromes are not noncoding DNA; these strings of bases contain functioning genes important for male fertility.
+In the case of the Y chromosomes, the palindromes are not noncoding DNA; these strings of nucleotides contain functioning genes important for male fertility.
 Most of the sequence pairs are greater than 99.97% identical.
 The extensive use of gene conversion may play a role in the ability of the Y chromosome to edit out genetic mistakes and maintain the integrity of the relatively few genes it carries.
-In other words, since the Y chromosome is single, it has duplicates of its genes on itself instead of having a second, homologous, chromosome.
+In other words, since the Y chromosome is single, it has duplicates of its genes on itself instead of having a second, homologous chromosome.
 When errors occur, it can use other parts of itself as a template to correct them.

 Findings were confirmed by comparing similar regions of the Y chromosome in humans to the Y chromosomes of chimpanzees, bonobos and gorillas.
 The comparison demonstrated that the same phenomenon of gene conversion appeared to be at work more than 5 million years ago, when humans and the non-human primates diverged from each other.

+Gene conversion tracts formed during meiosis are long, about 2,068 base pairs, and significantly biased towards the fixation of G or C nucleotides (GC biased).
+The recombination intermediates preceding gene conversion were found to rarely take the alternate route of crossover recombination.
+The Y-Y gene conversion rate in humans is about 1.52 x 10−5 conversions/base/year.
+These gene conversion events may reflect a basic function of meiosis, that of conserving the integrity of the genome.

 Future evolution

-According to some theories, in the terminal stages of the degeneration of the Y chromosome, other chromosomes increasingly take over genes and functions formerly associated with it and finally, within the framework of this theory, finally, the Y chromosome disappears entirely, and a new sex-determining system arises.
-Several species of rodent in the sister families Muridae and Cricetidae have reached these stages, in the following ways:
+According to some theories, in the terminal stages of the degeneration of the Y chromosome, other chromosomes may increasingly take over genes and functions formerly associated with it, and finally, within the framework of this theory, the Y chromosome disappears entirely, and a new sex-determining system arises.

+Several species of rodent in the sister families Muridae and Cricetidae have reached a stage where the XY system has been modified, in the following ways: